DanWlker/making_sense_of_k8s/README.md

-# Making sense of Kubernetes
+# Making sense of Kubernetes (Credit everything here is from Boot.Dev)

 1. `Node` is a kubernetes word for computer (can be VM, physical hardware etc)